Piracy in the Atlantic World: Origins

-Geographically, they "left behind little or no property and few documents by their own hands."
+Geographically, pirates "left behind little or no property and few documents by their own hands."
 Most of the pirates were from England, Scotland, Ireland, and Wales.
-Of that population approximately one-quarter were linked to British port cities like Bristol, Liverpool, and Plymouth.
-Approximately one-quarter of the populations were associated with men of the West Indies and North America.
-The others came from other parts of the world such as the Netherlands, France, Portugal, Denmark, Belgium, Sweden, and several parts of Africa.
+Of that population, approximately one-quarter were linked to British port cities like Bristol, Liverpool, and Plymouth.
+Approximately one-quarter of the population was associated with men of the West Indies and North America.
+The others came from other parts of the world, such as the Netherlands, France, Portugal, Denmark, Belgium, Sweden, and several parts of Africa.

 Seafaring "became one of the most common male occupations" for Africans and African-Americans in the early 19th century.
 Black sailors filled about one-fifth of the population at various sea havens.
 Becoming a pirate offered a choice of other occupations for African-Americans that could improve their conditions.
 "Africans and African Americans both free and enslaved were numerous and active on board pirate vessels."
 Some chose piracy because the only other option was slavery.
 Some black pirates were escaped slaves.
 Boarding a pirate vessel became a way to escape to the Atlantic North undetected.
 Escaped slave Frederick Douglass disguised himself in "sailor's garb," and "was able to travel undetected to the North and his freedom."
 As crewmen, blacks made up part of the "pirate vanguard."
 They also worked the seafaring trades of "ship building, caulking, and sail making."

 Class

-An important factor of turning to piracy is one's social class.
-Pirates typically composed themselves from amongst the lowest social classes.
-They were just men that saw piracy as a lucrative opportunity in which they had little to lose.
+An important factor in the turn to piracy is social class.
+Pirates typically came from the lowest social classes.
+These individuals often viewed piracy as a lucrative opportunity with minimal risk, given their limited prospects and resources.
 A simple attraction for the lower social class was money.
 These "dispossessed proletarians" sought the wealth they needed to live and an escape from the dreadful working conditions they had to endure.

 Piracy also represented a counterculture that attracted the working class.
 Living outside the society that oppressed them, presented an ability to attain liberty at sea.
-As pirates, men could organize a social world apart from the authoritarian environment that composed of mercantilism and imperial order, and use it to attack that authority's property.
-Life at sea made available a singular opportunity of freedom that the lower social classes could acquire.
+As pirates, men could organize a social world apart from the authoritarian environment that was composed of mercantilism and imperial order, and use it to attack that authority's property.
+Life at sea made available a singular opportunity for freedom that the lower social classes could acquire.
 Piracy meant to forsake "fundamental social rules, escape conventional authority, manufacture their own power," and accumulate a considerable amount of wealth.